-Prerequisite: NAS 104 or NAS 111 or instructor permission.
-This course will focus on the marine environment.
-The essentials of oceanography such as wave generation, tides, and seawater will be discussed to lay the framework for this environment.
-The focus will be on tropical marine ecosystems such as coral reefs, sea grass beds, mangroves, and the newly explored deep sea habitats.
-Emphasis will be on the inhabitants of these diverse ecosystems including the symbiotic relationships and food webs that support these species-rich natural communities.
+Prerequisite: NAS 104 or NAS 111.
+This course will focus on the biology of the diverse marine environment.
+Emphasis will be on tropical marine ecosystems such as coral reefs, sea grass beds, mangroves, and the newly explored deep sea habitats.
+Course time will also be devoted to the conservation of the inhabitants and diverse ecosystems that include the symbiotic relationships and food webs that support these species-rich natural communities.